ICohen06/ELK-Stack-Project-IMC/README.md

 What does Filebeat watch for?

-  Filebeat helps keep things simple by offering a lightweight way (low memory footprint) to forward and centralize logs, files and watches for changes.
+  -  Filebeat helps keep things simple by offering a lightweight way (low memory footprint) to forward and centralize logs, files and watches for changes.

 What does Metricbeat record?

-​Filebeat helps keep things simple by offering a lightweight way (low memory footprint) to forward and centralize logs, files and watches for changes.
+-  Filebeat helps keep things simple by offering a lightweight way (low memory footprint) to forward and centralize logs, files and watches for changes.

 The configuration details of each machine may be found below.